Fettuccine alla Vodka

 Build the Aromatic Base

-Add Vodka and Reduce
+Add the Vodka and Reduce

 Notes